wavelk/review/readme.txt

 DESCRIPTION:

-STANDOUT is an App/Saas website template designed to promote your mobile and web apps.
+VortexQR is an App/Saas website template designed to promote your mobile and web apps.
 It has a clean and modern design with sections and site features that would help you promote and describe your mobile apps and saas applications.